 But what happens after the two-year mark?
 Does recovery stop?
 Nope!
 Not at all!

 Other Milestones During TBI Recovery

 2 Years and Beyond: Never Give Up Hope!

-In the past, it was believed that two years of improvements were all a person could expect to gain after a TBI.
+In the past, many doctors believed that two years of improvements were all a person could expect to gain after a TBI.

-However, recent research is beginning to challenge that idea, and we now know that neuroplasticity can still be activated years, and even decades, after a brain injury.
+However, recent research is beginning to challenge that idea, and we now know that you can still activate neuroplasticity years, and even decades, after a brain injury.

 This means that even if your TBI happened several years ago, you can still continue improving!

 The best way to engage neuroplasticity and continue your TBI recovery is through high repetition exercises.

 TBI Recovery Timeline: How Long Will It Take to Recover?

 What we have written above is only a general TBI recovery timeline.
 You might make a much faster recovery, especially if you remain dedicated to therapy and exercise.